 WebStorm comes with the following pre-defined inspection profiles:

-- Default: This local (IDE level) profile is intended for personal use only and is stored locally in the file Default.xml under the USER_HOME/.<WebStorm version>/config/inspection directory.
+- Default: This local (IDE level) profile is intended for personal use, apply for all projects, and is stored locally in the file Default.xml under the USER_HOME/.<WebStorm version>/config/inspection directory.

 Refer to the section Customizing Profiles for details.